netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 # User Access Control Group ID RADIUS Attribute {#sec-radius}

-   The User-Access-Group-ID RADIUS attribute and its embedded TLVs are defined with globally unique names.
-The definition of the attribute follows the guidelines in Section 2.7.1 of {{!RFC6929}}.
+   The User-Access-Group-ID RADIUS attribute is defined with a globally unique name.
+The definition of the attribute follows the guidelines in {{Section 2.7.1 of !RFC6929}}.
 This attribute is used to indicate the user group ID to be used by the NAS.
 When the User-Access-Group-ID RADIUS attribute is present in the RADIUS Access-Accept, the system applies the related access control to the